matrn/xhr-chat/README.md

 ## Getting Started

-After downloading this repository open file named index.html, this file is example of usage.
+After downloading this repository run file server.py with python 2.7 (tested with this version).
+Open your browser, write here your computer IP address and port specified in function main() (default is 8008).

 ## ToDo

  * Documentation
  * Add style to website
  * Fix more messages bug
- * Fix CTRL+C server_close() hang bug
  * handle ajax fail